MarcoPolo1254r/JS-odin-projects/rock-paper-scissors/pseudocode.md

 Compare both values and see who if the user wins of loses.
 Dispay a message according to the result
 User Can choose to play again if he press the button "play again".

----- Optional ----

-Record and show the score of the games.
+Record and show the score of the games in each turn.